Collapsible Linear Blocks for Super-Efficient Super Resolution: Super-Efficient Super Resolution

 We now describe the \armSR model architecture in detail (see Fig.~\ref{fig2}(a)).
 First, a $5\times5$ linear block is used to extract initial features from the input image.
 Next, the output of the first linear block passes through $m$ $3\times3$ linear blocks with \textit{short residuals}.
 Note that, a non-linearity (e.g., a Parameteric ReLU or PReLU) is used after this short residual addition and not before (see Fig.~\ref{fig2}(b)).
 The output of the first linear block is then added to the output of $m$ $3\times3$ linear blocks (see \textit{blue long-range residual} in Fig.~\ref{fig2}(a)).
 Following this, we use another $5\times5$ linear block to output SCALE$^2$ channels.
 At this point, the input image is added back to all output activations (see \textit{black long-range residual} in Fig.~\ref{fig2}(a)).
 Finally, a \textit{depth-to-space} operation converts the $H\times W\times \text{SCALE}^2$ activations into a ($\text{SCALE}\times H$)$\times$($\text{SCALE}\times W$) upscaled image.
 The depth-to-space operation described above is the same as the pixel shuffle part used inside subpixel convolutions~\cite{espcn, tpsr} and is one of the most standard techniques in SISR to obtain the upscaled images.
 Overall, our model is parameterized by $\{f, m\}$, where $f$ represents the number of output channels at all the linear blocks except the last one, and $m$ denotes the number of $3\times 3$ linear blocks used in the \armSR network.

 Note that, a single $k\times k$ convolution decomposed into a large $k\times k$ and a $1\times1$ convolution was used in ExpandNets~\cite{ExpandNets2020}.
-In Section~\ref{sec:ablation}, we empirically show that if a model just uses expanded convolutions without the short residuals (like in ExpandNets), it does not achieve good results for SISR tasks.
-Hence, short-residuals over the $3\times 3$ linear blocks are essential for achieving good accuracy.
+In Section~\ref{sec:theory}, we describe how this method without relevant residuals will result in vanishing gradient problems.
+We show empirical evidence towards this issue in ExpandNets in Section~\ref{sec:comparisonOver}.
+Hence, short residuals over the $3\times 3$ linear blocks are essential for good accuracy.